ashdotnet/android-scrcpy-setup/README.md

 Go back to your Windows machine, in the same Command Prompt type in the following :
 >     scrcpy --tcpip=ipaddress:port

+## To enable AUDIO

+Download SNCPY at https://github.com/rom1v/sndcpy (ensure VLC is installed on your machine!)

+Extract on the same location as SCRCPY

+Ensure SCRCPY is now fully configured

+Under Developer Options, scroll down and ensure Disable Permission Monitoring is selected!

+Run SNCPY by typing in 'sndcpy'

 ![alt text](https://github.com/ashdotnet/android-scrcpy-setup/blob/main/screenshots/4.png?raw=true)

 DONE!